pypeit/PypeIt/doc/flat_fielding.rst

-This doc describes the `Approach`_ used to perform flat-fielding in PypeIt, how one goes about `Modifying the Default Approach`_ for a given :doc:`spectrographs`, and how to guide `Generating the Flat Field Images`_.
+This doc describes the `Approach`_ used to perform flat-fielding in PypeIt, how one goes about `Modifying the Default Approach`_ for a given :doc:`spectrographs/spectrographs`, and how to guide `Generating the Flat Field Images`_.

 Note that :doc:`slit_tracing` is frequently performed with